brianferguson/RunCommand.dll/README.md

   * **UTF8** - Output is expected to be UTF-8 encoded.
 The `OutputFile` will also be UTF-8 encoded.
   * **UTF16** - Output is expected to be UTF-16LE encoded.
 The `OutputFile` will also be UTF-16LE encoded.
 * **StartInFolder** - Starts the program in this folder.
 * **Timeout** - In milliseconds.
-If positive, will "kill" the program (without notice) after the given time.
+If positive, will either "Close" or "Kill" the program (depending on the `State`) after the given time.
 The default is `-1`, which means no timeout.
+The `FinishAction` will run even if the program does not terminate (eg. if closing "Notepad", clicking "Cancel" when asked to save the document).
+It should be noted that this value is **independent** of the `Update` or `UpdateDivider` values of the skin.

 #####Note:
 Because Rainmeter strips any quotes from the start *and* end of an option (if both exist), it is important to double quote the `Program` and `Parameter` options (if needed).  `Program=""C:\Program Files\Some Program\Something with a space.exe""`